6 Tips to Differentiate Your Brand Using Content Marketing

 - Focus primarily on informing and educating your audience.

 - Your content strategy should focus on propagating the core message of your brand over the long term.

 - Understand the needs and wants of your audience and segment your content accordingly.

 Here are six tips for differentiating your brand using content marketing.

 1. Position Yourself Strategically

 It’s important to differentiate yourself from the competition by using your content to show your unique perspective.

-Before you can get your brand into a good position, you need to get to know your target market and do some research on what your competitors are getting up to.
+Before you can get your brand into a good position, you need to get to know your target market, key content marketing trends in your industry and some research on what your competitors are getting up to.

 Find out what sort of creative direction the competition is pursuing.
 Look at the kind of tone and aesthetics they favor.
 Some good places to get a sense of this are their logo, mascots, and even the colors they select.